section-engineering-education/engineering-education/articles/cryptocurrency-tracking-telegram-bot/index.md

 ![crypto tracker output](/engineering-education/cryptocurrency-tracking-telegram-bot/2en1wn0m-8gcycfjmtvs.png)

-## Building a Telegram Bot
+### Building a Telegram Bot

-#### Step 1: Have a Conversation with BotFather
+#### Step 1: Launch BotFather on Telegram

-Sign In to your Telegram account, then search for `@botfather` and start a conversation with the account.
-PS: BotFather is also a Telegram bot.
+Search for `@botfather` on Telegram and launch the bot.
+BotFather is a bot that helps us create and manage Telegram bot interfaces.

 ![telegram botfather](/engineering-education/cryptocurrency-tracking-telegram-bot/2frh-rcjna_zv5g1epn7.png)

 ![chatting with botfather ](/engineering-education/cryptocurrency-tracking-telegram-bot/ru4lx8fvo0u5nnmmp5bj.png)

-#### Step 2: Creating the Telegram Bot Interface with BotFather
+#### Step 2: Create a Telegram Bot Interface

-We will now use the `/newbot` command to create a new Telegram bot.
-Creating a Telegram bot with BotFather means, you assign a name and username to it.
+To create a new bot with BotFather.
+First, use the `/newbot` command which will trigger BotFather to ask you for the details of the bot you want to create.

 ![create new bot](/engineering-education/cryptocurrency-tracking-telegram-bot/w9cqynzuungmtirs_gg6.png)

 ![supply bot info](/engineering-education/cryptocurrency-tracking-telegram-bot/a6kvxsmfgq_slhwtwp5z.png)

-After supplying the name and username for your Telegram bot, BotFather will give you the API token used to interact with the bot account via the Telegram API.
+BotFather will give you the HTTP token after you have supplied the name and username for your bot.
+The token is used to build functionality for your bot via the Telegram API.

 ![get bot token](/engineering-education/cryptocurrency-tracking-telegram-bot/drowpxw1kqxlc2sw7ct8.png)

-#### Step 3: Powering the Bot with Python
+#### Step 3: Connect To Telegram API via Python

-First, we will install the required Python libraries for building telegram bots.
-Of course, we can use the Telegram API directly following the [official docs](https://core.telegram.org/bots), but Python already simplifies this by providing libraries we can easily make use of.
+First, we will be installing a couple of Python libraries that allow us easily interact with the Telegram API.
+You can also refer to Telegram API documentation if you want to explore the full functionality of Telegram bots here <https://core.telegram.org/bots>

 In the terminal, type: